RapidSoftwareSolutions/Marketplace-Instagram-Package/README.md

 # Instagram Package
-This package can be used to build non-automated, authentic, high-quality apps and services.
+This package can be used to build apps that connect to Instagram.

+Use [this tool](https://rapidsoftwaresolutions.github.io/OAuthTokenGenerator/instagram/1.html) to get a developer account and generate an OAuth access toke more quickly: [https://rapidsoftwaresolutions.github.io/OAuthTokenGenerator/instagram/1.html](https://rapidsoftwaresolutions.github.io/OAuthTokenGenerator/instagram/1.html)

 Need more?
 Here's an [in-depth tutorial](https://goo.gl/t0ftRP) on how to use and connect to the Instagram API through RapidAPI.